Nooby212/pjsk-4koma-downloader/README.md

 ## Heads up
 * **Paths**: If you're on **Windows**, your path should look like `C:/Users/Name/Downloads/Comics`.
 Use forward slashes `/` even on Windows to avoid issues.
 * **Speed**: There is a tiny delay (`time.sleep`) between downloads so the site's server doesn't get annoyed.

+## HEADERS

+If the script output starts spitting out 403's, go into your search bar and type in "my user agent".
+Copy the info and paste it in the HEADERS variable where applicable.